guilhermesalvi/sample-overdraft-api/readme.md

 **What happens:**

 - ✅ Interest is applied on full R$700
-- ✅ **Over-limit interest (AD)** is applied on the R$200 excess
+- ✅ **Over-limit interest** is applied on the R$200 excess
-- ✅ IOF also applies on the full amount used
+- ✅ Credit Tax also applies on the full amount used

-> ℹ️ These examples illustrate how charges are applied based on real-world overdraft usage patterns and Brazilian
+> ℹ️ These examples illustrate how charges are applied based on real-world overdraft usage patterns and Brazilian banking rules.
-> banking rules.

 ---

 ## 🎳  Main Components

 ### Contract

-A contract is a financial agreement between the bank and the customer, defining the overdraft limit and grace period.
+A contract is a financial agreement between the bank and the customer, defining the overdraft terms.

 ### Account

-An account is a financial record that tracks the customer's balance, overdraft usage, and any applicable charges.
+An account represents the customer's financial profile, usage limits, and daily debt snapshots.

-### Transaction
+### DailyLimitUsageEntry

-A transaction is a record of a financial operation, such as a deposit or withdrawal, that affects the account balance.
+A daily snapshot that captures the account state, applicable rates, and calculated charges for that specific day.

 ---